Editorial photograph of an empty boardroom with linen blinds and a long oak conference table

 How we differ

 The buyer side advisory market is small and the rules of engagement are not always obvious.
-There are three categories of firm that look superficially similar to us, and one structural difference that matters.
+Three categories of firm look superficially similar to us.
+One structural difference matters.

 The credentials

-We have delivered more than five hundred engagements since 2018.
+We have delivered more than 500 engagements since 2018.
 We are industry recognized.
-Our partners bring more than twenty years of combined enterprise negotiation experience.
 We hold no vendor partner status with any publisher we advise on.
 Our work has been cited in deals at Fortune 500 retailers, global banks, manufacturing groups, healthcare networks, federal agencies, and sovereign wealth funds.

 Why this matters now